unic/sitecore-module-flex/README.md

 ## Glassmapper Dependencies

-Flex will uses the `Glass.Mapper.Sc.92.Core` for its internal functionality.
+Flex will use the `Glass.Mapper.Sc.92.Core` for it's internal functionality.
 One of the pipelines has dependency on `Glass.Mapper.Sc.92.MVC` so you need to install and deploy also this MVC package in your solution.
 If your `Web` database has different name, other that standard, then you need to adjust